Preparing Your Toddler for Preschool: Building Confidence And Independence

 Practice Group Play – Arrange playdates or small group activities to strengthen teamwork.

-Introduce Role-Playing Scenarios – Reinforce social problem-solving through pretend play situations like sharing toys or asking for help.
+Introduce Role-Playing Scenarios – Reinforce social problem-solving through pretend-play situations such as sharing toys or asking for help.

-Build Conflict Resolution Skills – Guide your child in resolving disagreements by offering choices instead of commands.
+Build Conflict Resolution Skills – Guide your child to resolve disagreements by offering choices rather than commands.

 Foster Empathy in Everyday Life – Use age-appropriate examples to discuss how actions affect others.

-Encourage Self-Dressing Skills – Provide easy-to-wear outfits so that your child can dress with independence.
+Encourage Self-Dressing Skills – Provide easy-to-wear outfits so your child can dress independently.

-Involve Your Child In Meal Prep – Let your child help you with meal prep, such as setting the table, washing fruits, mixing ingredients, or getting light things out of the fridge.
+Involve Your Child In Meal Prep – Let your child help with meal prep, such as setting the table, washing fruit, mixing ingredients, or getting light items out of the fridge.

-Celebrate Self-Sufficiency – Acknowledge when your child does things on their own, such as pouring water, cleaning up their toys, dressing themselves, or zipping up their coat independently.
+Celebrate Self-Sufficiency – Acknowledge when your child does things on their own, such as pouring water, cleaning up their toys, dressing themselves, or zipping their coat.

 Use Visual Routine Charts – Display simple steps to make tasks like brushing teeth, packing a bag, or bedtime prep more manageable.